Blog Article

 89.00 USD (was 129.95 USD)

-- Best for: stargazing, moon viewing, long-range observation
+• Best for: stargazing, moon viewing, and long-range observation.

-- Why it ranks: big 70mm objectives + strong reach
+• Why it ranks: big 70mm objectives with strong reach.

-- Tip: use a tripod for best results
+• Tip: use a tripod for the sharpest results.

 WOZEL 20x70 (High Powered Binoculars for Long Distance)